SpaceManiac/opus-rs/README.md

 includes brief descriptions for methods, and detailed API information can be found at the [libopus documentation](https://opus-codec.org/docs/opus_api-1.1.2/).

+## External dependencies

+By default, you need either:

+* cmake, make, and a C compiler
+* pkg-config and opus headers/libraries

+These requirements come from [audiopus_sys](https://crates.io/crates/audiopus_sys), where details about overriding these defaults can be found.

 ## License

 Licensed under either of